Pink Dye Pregnancy Tests Are Better Than Blue Dye Pregnancy Tests - Fact or Fiction?

 We prefer pink-dye tests to blue-dye tests, as they tend to cause less confusion with evaporation lines.
 But we would stress that the following factors are just as important when considering which pregnancy tests to buy whilst on your ttc journey…

-• Is there additional support available should you receive a negative test result?
-This might not feel relevant to you, but we know so many women who have found great solace and help by using the guided meditation available in our tests.
-Whilst we hope you never need it, knowing it’s there can be a big help.
+- Is there additional support available should you receive an unexpected test result?
+This might not feel relevant to you, but we know so many women who have found great solace and help by using the guided meditations available in our tests.
+Whilst we hope you never need them, knowing they're there can be a big help.